bajaj/crawler/readme.md

 }
 ```

-- PageRequestQueue - a simple queue containing un-parsed url.
-It is backed by hashSet to contain unique url only.
+- PageRequestQueue - a simple queue containing un-parsed urls.
+It is backed by hashSet to contain unique urls only.
 ```
-[url]
+[url1, url2]
 ```